Skip to content

 • The response content-type must be application/json.

-• The authorization result is indicated by result in the body, with possible values allow, deny, ignore.
+• The authorization result is indicated by result in the body, with possible values allow, deny.

 • If the returned HTTP status code is 204, the authorization result is considered to allow publishing or subscribing.

-• Any other HTTP status code apart from 200 and 204 is considered as ignore, for example, if the HTTP service is unavailable.
+• Any other HTTP status code apart from 200 and 204 is considered as ignore, for example, when the HTTP service is unavailable or the authentication endpoint returns an unexpected response, if whitelist mode is not enabled, clients will be allowed to publish and subscribe to any topics.
+This may result in unauthorized access and potential data exposure.

 Response example: